Medicare Enrolled

 What this data tells you about Dr. Wallace

-Dr. Mervin Wallace is a family medicine in Tallahassee, FL, with 19 years in practice.
+Dr. Mervin Wallace is a family medicine specialist in Tallahassee, FL, with 19 years of NPI registration.
 Based on federal Medicare data, Dr. Wallace performed 7,887 Medicare services across 5,397 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Wallace received a total of $296 from 4 pharmaceutical and/or device companies across 5 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in family medicine.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.